-A Golf Guide to St Andrews, Fife, Angus and Perthshire
+Golf guide to St Andrews, Fife, Angus and Perthshire

 We spoke to the Golf Channel’s Mike Bailey and Canadian Golf Traveller’s Brian Kendall about some of their Scotland experiences.
 Hear about some of their favorites...

-Visiting St Andrews, Carnoustie & Gleneagles provides all of the varied and appetizing dishes that you could desire from the Scottish Golfing Menu.
+Visiting St Andrews Links, Carnoustie & Gleneagles provides all of the varied and appetizing dishes that you could desire from the Scottish Golfing Menu.
 With historic championship venues, quirky and welcoming seaside courses and luxury inland layouts, this particular segment in the heart of the country has it all.

-Playing the Old Course at St Andrews is a truly transcendent experience.
-Stepping back into history.
-The game as we know it – was born here.
-28 Open Championships have been contested on this hallowed layout – with so many of the game’s great players having stood triumphant on that 18th green with the Claret Jug in hand.
-Bobby Jones, Jack Nicklaus, Seve Ballesteros, Nick Faldo and Tiger Woods.
-You are literally walking in their footsteps.
+Playing the Old Course at St Andrews Links is a truly transcendent experience.
+Stepping back into history, the game as we know it was born here.
+28 Open Championships have been contested on this hallowed layout, with so many of the game’s great players having stood triumphant on that 18th green with the Claret Jug in hand.
+Bobby Jones, Jack Nicklaus, Seve Ballesteros, Nick Faldo and Tiger Woods, golfers can literally walk in their footsteps.

-But with that history behind you, standing on the first tee is equally surreal and terrifying.
-No matter how many times you visit.
-It has been such a widely photographed image, you almost can’t believe that you’re actually in it for those all-too brief moments.
+But with that tradition behind you, standing on the first tee is equally surreal and terrifying, no matter how many times you visit.
 Despite it being one of the widest fairways in the world, with the pressure of history on you – it almost feels unhittable.
-And (without revealing any names) some people have missed it.
+And, without revealing any names, some people have missed it.

 Crossing the Swilcan Bridge is a subtly spectacular way to conclude the round, with the comparatively gentle 18th hole allowing you to relax and savor the surroundings.
 It is a fascinating course to play and navigate around, with so many possibilities and variety of shots on offer.
 If you were forced to play the Old Course every day for the rest of your life – it would be a most satisfying golfing existence.

-It is easy to forget that there are four courses directly adjacent to the Old – the New, Jubilee, Eden, Strathtyrum and Balgove.
-All have positive qualities – but it is the Old Tom Morris-designed New Course that is the highlight of the Old’s sisters.
-It is a somewhat ironic name – would be like calling North by Northwest a new movie – but the oldest new course in the world is a fantastic test.
+It is easy to forget that there are six courses directly adjacent to the Old – the New, Jubilee, Eden, Strathtyrum, Castle and Balgove all have positive qualities, but it is the Old Tom Morris-designed New Course that is the highlight of the Old’s sisters.
+It is a somewhat ironic name considering its opening in 1895, but the oldest new course in the world is a fantastic test.
 For many locals, it is their favorite, and it’s easy to see why.
 Just yards from the Old Course, the New is a true examination of links golf.

 You will also discover that the town of St Andrews is oozing with history and tradition.
-With its medieval attractions – including the Castle and Cathedral – and a University that dates back to the 15th century, the Auld Grey Toon (as it is referred to locally) has much to offer besides the golf.
+With its medieval attractions, including the Castle, Cathedral and a university that dates back to the 15th century, the Auld Grey Toon (as it is referred to locally) has much to offer besides the golf.
 If you so desire, you can even visit the grave of Old Tom.
 I’m sure that he would appreciate the company.

 Just a few miles outside of St Andrews is Kingsbarns, which has grown in popularity since it was opened in 2000.
 In fact, it has hard to believe that this stunning course has only been there for 15 years.
 It has blended into the landscape beautifully, and has proven to be a favorite among professionals on the European Tour since it became part of the Alfred Dunhill Links Championship.
 Playable for all and spectacular, this modern links is another jewel in the crown of Fife.

-The legendary Ben Hogan never played the Old Course or visited Fife – but he did compete at the legendary Angus course of Carnoustie in 1953.
-His solitary appearance in the Open Championship brought him the Claret Jug and secured his place in local folklore.
-And you can try it for yourself.
+The legendary Ben Hogan never played the Old Course or visited Fife, but he did compete at the legendary Championship Course of Carnoustie in 1953.
+His solitary appearance in the Open Championship brought him the Claret Jug and secured his place in local folklore, and you can try it for yourself.
 The Championship Course is among the most challenging in the world, but it is unquestionably a fantastic experience for masochistic golfers.
-It will brutalize your game – but it will be the happiest 105 that you’ve ever shot.
+It will brutalize your game, but it will be the happiest 105 that you’ve ever shot.

-But if you’ve had enough of having a sea breeze blowing into your face, you can give your skin some relief by visiting the inland county of Perthshire.
-With its rolling hills and stunning countryside – there is an unrivalled tranquility to the area.
+If you’ve had enough of having a sea breeze blowing into your face, you can give your skin some relief by visiting the inland county of Perthshire.
+With its rolling hills and stunning countryside, there is an unrivalled tranquillity to the area.
 Playing here is the equivalent of golfing with your slippers on.

-Gleneagles is the most famous golfing venue in Perthshire – and it is spectacular.
-With three courses – the PGA Centenary, Kings and Queens, is a fine exhibition of inland golf.
-It is a wonderful setting – with a panoramic view of the surrounding hills in view.
-You are right in the middle between the Highlands and Lowlands.
+Gleneagles is the most famous golfing venue in Perthshire and it is spectacular.
+With three courses, the PGA Centenary, King's and Queen's, is a fine exhibition of inland golf.
+It is a wonderful setting with a panoramic view of the surrounding hills in view, right between the Highlands and Lowlands.
 Playing the PGA Centenary Jack Nicklaus design will allow you to relive and recreate the shots produced by the world’s best players at the 2014 Ryder Cup.